PeterMcCormick/allApologies/README.md

   Ran: karma init karma.config.js  (prompts with which framework we want to use)  jasmine should be selected
-    (do you want to use Require.js)  no     (Do you want to capture any browsers automatically) chrome  then enterblank (what is the location of your source and test files) Creates a config file for karma.     (karma.config.js)
+    (do you want to use Require.js)  no     (Do you want to capture any browsers automatically) chrome  then enterblank (what is the location of your source and test files) Creates a config file for karma.     (karma.config.js) .
+  From here on out just hit enter until the file is created.
+This is just a part of configuration
 ## Eighteenth Commit
   Congifured karma.config.js file to reflect

 ## Nineteenth Commit
-  Added April_3_2017_karma_config_js for clarification Added angular-cli.json and used configs from https://www.joshmorony.com/introduction-to-testing-ionic-2-applications-with-testbed/
+  Added angular-cli.json file and used configs from https://www.joshmorony.com/introduction-to-testing-ionic-2-applications-with-testbed/

 ## Twentieth Commit